HPrinz/sketch-recognition/README.md

 ### Archtecture 3 - Fashion CNN

+This network was proposed in class to classify clothes and it was found to be useful for sketches as well, although further alignments are needed.

 |   | Input          | Filter Size | Filter Num | Stride | Padding |
 |---|----------------|:-----------:|:----------:|:------:|:-------:|
 | 0 | Conv           |             |            |        |         |